Patía, Cauca: Geography

 river.
 The Manzanillo hill safeguards every prairie of the valley.

 The first of the municipalities that shapes the Patía valley, is the Patía, whose administrative centre is El Bordo.

 Physical description: El Bordo, is located at 02° 06' 56" of north latitude and 76° 59' 21"of west length.

 Its height above sea level is 910 m, and its mean annual temperature 23 °C. The municipality area is 732 sqkm.

-It’s limits are as follows: at north with the municipalities of The Tambo and The Sierra, at east with the municipalities of Bolívar and the Sierra, at south with Sucre and Mercaderes, and by the west with the municipalities of Balboa and Argelia.
+Its limits are as follows: at north with the municipalities of The Tambo and The Sierra, at east with the municipalities of Bolívar and the Sierra, at south with Sucre and Mercaderes, and by the west with the municipalities of Balboa and Argelia.

 The following townships are part of Patía: Tha Hoyo, The Fonda or Portugal, The Tallas, Mendez, Pan de Azúcar, Angulo, Bello Horizonte, Brisas, Santacruz, Don Alonso, The Estrecho, The Placer, The Puro, Galindez, The Mesa, Piedra Sentada and Santa Rosa Baja, totalling 755 sqkm.